-Optional Ningaloo Reef Tours
+Day 7 Optional Tours

-We have two tour on offer this season.
-We have the Whale Shark Tour with 3 islands Whale Shark and Dive, and a Half-day Snorkelling tour with Ningaloo Glass Bottom Boats.
+We have two tours on offer this season depending on the date of your departure.
+We have with Exmouth Dive & Whale sharks: Deluxe Whale shark Tour and a Half-day Snorkeling tour with Ningaloo Glass Bottom Boats.